-Tax Rates: The Senate settled on a seven-rate structure, the same as exists now, but it lowered the rates and configured the income levels for brackets.
-For instance, the top rate would be pared from 39.6% to 38.5%.
+Tax Rates: A seven-rate structure, the same as exists now, but lowered the rates and configured the income levels for brackets.
+For instance, the top rate is cut from 39.6% to 38.5%.
 Notably, the tax cuts aren’t permanent, and the rates would revert to today’s figures after 2025.

 - 10% (income up to $9,525 for individuals; up to $19,050 for married couples filing jointly)

 - 12% (over $9,525 to $38,700; over $19,050 to $77,400 for couples)

 - 22% (over $38,700 to $70,000; over $77,400 to $140,000 for couples)

 - 24% (over $70,000 to $160,000; over $140,000 to $320,000 for couples)

 - 32% (over $160,000 to $200,000; over $320,000 to $400,000 for couples)

 - 35% (over $200,000 to $500,000; over $400,000 to $1 million for couples)

 - 38.5% (over $500,000; over $1 million for couples)

 Standard deduction and personal exemptions: The standard deduction is effectively being doubled to $12,000 for single filers and $24,000 for joint filers.
 Personal exemption is eliminated.